 Elasticity price = (percentage change in demand) / (percentage change in price)

-This means that if the price of a good drops by 10%, and the demand for that good doesn’t change, then the ratio between how much people want the good and how much it costs is 0/0.1 = 0 (perfectly Inelastic).
+This means that if the price of a good drops by 10%, and the demand for that good doesn’t change, then the ratio between how much people want the good and how much it costs is 0/0.1 = 0 (perfect).
 This means that people are not very responsive to changes in price when it comes to this good.
-A graphical presentation of a demand curve for a perfectly inelastic good will show it as a vertical line, because the demand for the good does not change no matter what the price is.
+A graphical presentation of a demand curve for a PI good will show it as a vertical line, because the demand for the good does not change no matter what the price is.

 Inelastic Demand Curve

-The inelastic demand curve is important to businesses because it helps them understand how much they can charge for their goods and services without losing customers.
+The curve is important to businesses because it helps them understand how much they can charge for their goods and services without losing customers.
 It is also important to economists because it can help explain why some prices are more resistant to change than others.
-The inelastic demand curve is typically downward sloping, but it can be upward sloping in some cases.
-The steeper the curve, the more inelastic the demand.
+The curve is typically downward sloping, but it can be upward sloping in some cases.
+The steeper the curve, the more inelasticity.
 It will be a vertical line if it’s perfectly inelastic.

 The demand for each customer is determined by five factors.
 These are;